rdsea/kalbi/utilities/giau_emulated_data_generator/README.md

-# Results Parser
+# GIAU Emulated Data Generator
-This tool is used to reformat the data, related to a benchmarked experiment, produced by BenchmarkFramework, to the representation, which is accepted by Experiment Knowledge Service.
+This tool is used to generate emulated data used to evaluate GIAU.

 ## Prerequisites
 1.Installed [NodeJS](https://nodejs.org/en/)